FindMySchool LogoFindMySchool

 These are not marginal differences.
 They indicate that the typical Year 6 cohort leaves with secure fundamentals and a meaningful proportion working at the top end.

-Rankings reinforce the same story.
-Ranked 240th in England and 2nd in Hereford for primary outcomes (FindMySchool ranking based on official data), the school sits among the highest-performing in England (top 2%).
+Rankings reinforce the same story, but with a less exceptional national position than before.
+Ranked 3,439th in England and 12th in Hereford for primary outcomes (FindMySchool ranking based on official data), the school still sits well inside the stronger half of English primaries.

 A sensible caution for parents is cohort size.
 In very small schools, a handful of pupils can shift percentages sharply year to year.
 What matters most is whether the underlying teaching and curriculum routines are stable enough to sustain results across different cohorts.
 In this case, the wider evidence suggests high expectations and well-ordered learning, with reading positioned as a core priority from the early years.